Graduate Program Overview

 The Department of Ancient Mediterranean Studies offers graduate work both in Classics and in Classical Archaeology leading to the degrees of Master of Arts and Doctor of Philosophy.
 We encourage applications from talented and committed students, whose undergraduate careers have given them an appreciation of the rich, many-faceted nature of classics and classical archaeology as well as an interest in discovering a place of their own in these fields.
 Course descriptions and program requirements for students interested in Classical Archaeology are currently listed on the Art History and Archaeology website.

-Upon completion of their degree our graduates possess a sound general competency in Classical Philology and are fully trained in the languages, literature, culture, thought, and histories of ancient Mediterranean cultures and societies.
+Upon completion of their degree our graduates possess a sound general competency in Classical Philology or Archaeology and are fully trained in the languages, literature, culture, thought, and histories of ancient Mediterranean cultures and societies.

 Graduate students also have the opportunity to complete systematic work in the Ancient Studies Minor or a designated Concentration in one of several special areas: Studies in the Oral Tradition; Ancient Mediterranean Religion; Archaeology of the Ancient World; Ancient Political Culture; Late Antiquity; Rhetoric; The Classical Tradition.